-26 Amanat asks the question of what prompted Siyyid 'Alí Muhammad to believe he was a divinely inspired figure.
-He concludes that the Báb was "(1) a self-educated layman who never benefited from scholastic knowledge of the time; (2) he possessed a degree of devotion and sanctity that was considered exceptional; (3) in intellectual and mystical pursuits, he demonstrated a singular passion for an intuitive approach His contacts with Shaykhism helped him to see his claim in the perspective of Shaykhí theophany without being formally committed to it.
+^{26.} Amanat asks the question of what prompted Siyyid 'Alí Muhammad to believe he was a divinely inspired figure.
+He concludes that the Báb was "(1) a self-educated layman who never benefited from scholastic knowledge of the time; (2) he possessed a degree of devotion and sanctity that was considered exceptional; (3) in intellectual and mystical pursuits, he demonstrated a singular passion for an intuitive approach. . . .
+His contacts with Shaykhism helped him to see his claim in the perspective of Shaykhi theophany without being formally committed to it.
 This detachment enabled him to adopt a self-styled approach that ultimately led him to eschatological and millenarian themes" (Resurrection and Renewal 151).

-27 "One can assume that in a gradual move toward a prophetic clai1n, the Bab must have absorbed and internalized some portions of this diffused esoteric body of knowledge.
-What a modem observer might describe as an effort to reconstruct and synthesize the knowledge learned by personal inquiry and unsystematic exposure to a complex intellectual milieu the Báb himself called 'unlearned knowledge'."
-Again, the same could be said of the intellectual process and writing of Joris, whose esoteric ideas and prophetic or "stream of consciousness" style of writing frequently confused his contelnporaries (Waite, David Joris 70-72).
+^{27. &}quot;One can assume that in a gradual move toward a prophetic claim, the Bab must have absorbed and internalized some portions of this diffused esoteric body of knowledge.
+What a modern observer might describe as an effort to reconstruct and synthesize the knowledge learned by personal inquiry and unsystematic exposure to a complex intellectual milieu the Bab himself called 'unlearned knowledge'."
+Again, the same could be said of the intellectual process and writing of Joris, whose esoteric ideas and prophetic or "stream of consciousness" style of writing frequently confused his contemporaries (Waite, David Joris 70-72).

-28 Such proclamations and sense of personal religious authority are common among charismatic movements; for example, Joris made, albeit in rather obtuse fashion, demands that his followers obey his teaching without question.
+^{28.} Such proclamations and sense of personal religious authority are common among charismatic movements; for example, Joris made, albeit in rather obtuse fashion, demands that his followers obey his teaching without question.

-of the Báb into a framework of Shaykhí prophecies (Resurrection and Renewal 174).29 Others, such as Mullá Muhammad-'Alí Bárfurúshí (Quddús), highlighted the Báb's anticlerical ideas, affirming that the 'ulamá be required to submit to the Báb and then the sultan would obey and support the true religion (Amanat, Resurrection and Renewal 188).30
+expansion of Bábísm outside of Shiraz and who was regarded as the "Gate of the Gate" (Báb al-Báb) (Amanat, Resurrection and Renewal 156).
+Supporters such as Muḥammad Ḥusayn also helped to develop the Báb's self-conception as the divinely appointed messenger, for, according to Amanat, they directed the undefined inspirations of the Báb into a framework of Shaykhí prophecies (Resurrection and Renewal 174).29 Others, such as Mullá Muḥammad-'Alí Bárfurúshí (Quddús), highlighted the Báb's anticlerical ideas, affirming that the 'ulamá be required to submit to the Báb and then the sultan would obey and support the true religion (Amanat, Resurrection and Renewal 188).30

-Soon the Bábís faced considerable 'ulamá hostility, not the least of which came from a number of Shaykhí notables who feared that they would be tarred with the same brush of Bábísm and who "proved eager to take a leading role in the theological, judicial, and even physical attack on the Bábís" (MacEoin, "Early Shaykhí Reactions" 10-11).31 Given their desire to maintain their elevated social position, 'ulamá opposition to the teachings of the Báb was expected.
-In spite of the fact that many lower and middle ranked 'ulamá joined the movement, most of the leading mujtahids refused to put at risk their socio religious position delicately balanced as it was between an interfering government and an often critical public.
+Soon the Bábís faced considerable 'ulamá hostility, not the least of which came from a number of Shaykhí notables who feared that they would be tarred with the same brush of Bábísm and who "proved eager to take a leading role in the theological, judicial, and even physical attack on the Bábís" (MacEoin, "Early Shaykhí Reactions" 10-11).
+31 Given their desire to maintain their elevated social position, 'ulamá opposition to the teachings of the Báb was expected.
+In spite of the fact that many lower and middle ranked 'ulamá joined the movement, most of the leading mujtahids refused to put at risk their socioreligious position delicately balanced as it was between an interfering government and an often critical public.
 Algar has again pointed out that the 'ulamá class had little option but to oppose the claims of the Bábí movement, for its claim to validity presupposed the supersession of Islam.
 The coming of a new revelation would have destroyed the worth of the existing one, which regarded itself as final.
-The 'ulamá, on the other hand, were the institutional expression of the power of Islam, the expositors and guardians of its doctrine and the enforcers of its law, and alnong their functions was the rebuttal of heresy and innovation.
+The ulama, on the other hand, were the institutional expression of the power of Islam, the expositors and guardians of its doctrine and the enforcers of its law, and among their functions was the rebuttal of heresy and innovation.
 (Religion and State in Iran 138)32

-It should not be surprising, therefore, that anticlerical themes formed an important feature of the Báb's early preaching; anticlerical sentiment proved to be as decisive in the Báb's gaining of a popular following as it had been for the earlier Anabaptists.
+It should not be surprising, therefore, that anticlerical themes formed an important feature of the Báb's early preaching; anticlerical sentiment proved to